Archive

 • NaBloPoMo – Day 28 – It’s All Over But The Marking

 Tonight was my last class of the course I’m teaching this semester.
-On my drive home from campus I was a little sad, because I know that I’ll not see any of my students again1!
-Despite having a class of 90 students, I actually got to know a fair number of them through in class […]
+On my drive home from campus I was a little sad, because I know that I’ll not see any of my students again ((The trials and tribulations of being a sessional instructor who only teaches this one, fourth year course in that Faculty.))! […]

 • Teaching